 Secondly, we co-produce our work, so that we can combine our different sources of power.
 By combining the power of our professional knowledge and capabilities with our lived experience and expertise, we increase our ability to meaningfully tackle the causes and symptoms of poverty.
 We also strengthen our collective ability to challenge the systems which trap people in poverty.

 This helps Turn2us to meet its strategic purpose of "collaborating to tackle the causes and symptoms of poverty".
-By collaborating, and combining the power of Turn2us as an organisation, with the power of people with lived experience of poverty, we will increase our chances of tackling the causes and symptoms of poverty.
+By collaborating, and combining the power of Turn2us as an organisation, with the power of people with lived experience of poverty.